-Rory Bremner is the UK’s leading comedy and saterical impressionist.
+Rory Bremner is the UK’s leading comedy and satirical impressionist.

-Over twenty-five years ago, Bremner put on a duffel coat and performed his first public impression – of his French teacher, Derek Swift.
+Over forty years ago, Bremner put on a duffel coat and performed his first public impression – of his French teacher, Derek Swift.

-Nine years later, he starred in his first BBC series ‘Now for Something Else’, a variety sketch show where he did impressions of Sean Connery and Terry Wogan.
+Nine years later, he starred in his first BBC series ‘Now – Something Else‘ and starting contributing to Spitting Image.

-Today, Rory Bremner is widely rated as Britain’s sharpest impressionist – a one-man opposition party – with his shows regularly winning awards as the best satire on television.
+Today, Rory Bremner is widely rated as Britain’s sharpest impressionist – a one-man opposition party.

-Since then, he’s appeared in countless comedy shows from Have I Got News For You to Whose Line is it Anyway? including: Comic Relief, They Think It’s All Over, It’ll Be Alright on the Night, Mock the Week and QI.
+Since then, he’s appeared on countless TV shows from Have I Got News For You to Whose Line is it Anyway? and Mock the Week to QI.

 Rory Bremner is available for After Dinner Performances and Awards Hosting.